conceptsandtraining/doil/README.md

 ## Changelog

+### 1.0.2

+* Made the salt master and minion comunication more solid
+* Fixed minor issues

 ### 1.0.1

 * Fixed a bug in linux templates where the port 80 is blocked so no machine